EBaner/DS2002-Project-2-Capstone/README.md

-#Project Overview
+# DS2002 Project 2 Capstone

 This notebook builds a data pipeline using the AdventureWorks database to turn raw sales data into clean, organized information for business analysis.
-It takes data from different sources, including a MySQL database (which is an OLTP system used for storing daily business transactions), MongoDB, and CSV/JSON files.
-The pipeline is designed to support OLAP (Online Analytical Processing), which means it helps you run reports and analyze trends, not just store data.
+It initially uses data from AdventureWorks to export data into MongoDB and into CSVs.
+It then takes the data from different sources, including a MySQL database (which is an OLTP system used for storing daily business transactions), MongoDB, and CSV/JSON files and inserts it into a lakehouse architecture.
+After this, the fact sales table is used to establish and encorperate the three layers:

-The project uses a layered approach to process the data in three steps:

 Bronze layer: stores raw data.